wealthkernel/api-documentation-guides/docs/webhooks/Getting-Started.md

 # Getting Started

 > Webhooks functionality is in closed **Beta** and is subject to change.
-If you are interested in using webhooks please contact tenant management team.
+If you are interested in using webhooks please contact your tenant manager.

 ## Tunnelling traffic to your local environment